kubecost/docs/install-and-configure/install/multi-cluster/diagnostics.md

 All of these items are required for Kubecost to accurately report costs.

+## Usage

+{% hint style="info" %}
+As of Kubecost 1.108.0, this utility is not exposed in the UI.
+This will be added in the next version.
+{% endhint %}

+Today, the API can be accessed from the Kubecost Primary UI via the shortcut json endpoint: `/model/mcd` (Multi-Cluster-Diagnostics)

 ## Diagnostics configuration

 The diagnostics pod can be configured with the following Helm values: